FO-beep/Good-README-Generator/Develop/README.md

   ```

-  rfgitjgti
+  npm i

   ```

   ## Usage

- gtttt
+ This application can be used to generate an up-to-date information about members of a development team.

  ## License

- This project is licensed under the gtgtt license.
+ This project is licensed under the MIT license.

  ## Contributing